The mixed bag that NI boss O'Neill is digging into

 The top performers

-Conor Bradley's stock has been rising ever since he made his Northern Ireland and Liverpool debuts in 2021, but this will be the first time he has joined up with the international squad on the back of playing regular first-team football.
+Conor Bradley's stock has been rising ever since he made his Northern Ireland and Liverpool debuts in 2021, but this will be the first time he has joined up with the international squad on the back of playing a full season of regular first-team football.

 The 19-year-old full-back won the hearts of Bolton Wanderers supporters during a one-season loan that saw him impress massively - contributing seven goals and eight assists - while making 48 starts as Bolton won the EFL Trophy and made it to the League One play-off semi-finals.